 In addition to using oral probiotic supplements, it is also suggested to reduce foods that feed the growth of unhealthy bacterial like sugar, yeast, and fermented foods.

 Alternatively, increasing prebiotic foods that naturally promote the growth of good bacteria in the body are recommended to enhance the probiotic supplements in balancing vaginal microbes.
 Prebiotic foods include fresh fruit, vegetables, and whole-grain foods.
+You can learn more about the difference between probiotics and prebiotics here.

 While research into using probiotic supplements for vaginal health is ongoing, results are proving positive, with little to no known risks for healthy women.
 A regular intake is suggested for optimal results, along with some simple dietary changes.